 21 March: First Day of Spring

 Celebrated in rural Poland with Topienie Marzanny (the drowning of Marzanna), in which a straw figure of a woman, dressed in white robes, symbolising Winter, is paraded around the village and thrown into the nearest river, pond or lake.
-This is also Dzień wagarowicza - traditionally "bunking off school day"; it falls on a Thursday in 2013.
+This is also Dzień wagarowicza - traditionally "bunking off school day"; however, it falls on a Saturday this year.
 Weatherwise, it can still be snowy for a few weeks yet...

 Church processions will be seen in the streets around churches, people will carry branches of willow to get blessed by the priests.

 Clocks go forward one hour at 02:00 on Sunday 29 March, yielding a welcome extra hour of daylight in the evening.
 At the same time as the UK switches to British Summer Time, so Poland, on Central European Time, is always one hour ahead of the UK.
 See also Last Weekend of October.
 There may still be anomalous weather – heavy snow in mid-April, but generally, drivers can replace their winter tyres with ordinary rubber.